Combinatorial Characterizations and Impossibilities for Higher-order Homophily: Hypergraph Homophily Impossibility Results

-When $k$ is odd, it is impossible for both classes $A$ and $B$ to exhibit majority homophily simultaneously.
-Before giving a full proof, we provide intuition for why holds, while also highlighting challenges in proving the full result.
-Observe first of all that when $k$ is odd, requiring both classes to exhibit majority homophily induces a constraint on each hyperedge count $m_t$ for $t \in \{0,1,2, \hdots k\}$.
+Recall from the main text that when $k$ is odd, requiring both classes to exhibit majority homophily induces a constraint on each hyperedge count $m_t$ for $t \in \{0,1,2, \hdots k\}$.
 This is due to the fact that type-$(A,t)$ hyperedges ($t$ nodes from class $A$) are also type-$(B,k-t)$ hyperedges ($k-t$ nodes from class $B$).
 Applying a few steps of algebra, we can show that $\h_t(A) > \vg_t(A)$ for $t > k-t$ implies that

 while $\h_t(B) > \vg_t(B)$ for $t > k-t$ implies that

 If there existed a type $j$ such that $m_j$ were not bounded below, we could set $m_j = 0$ and instead make all other hyperedge counts higher than would be expected at random, and in doing so make most hyperedge types overexpressed relative to the baseline.
 We will show that this is not possible when $m_t$ is lower bounded for all $t \in \{0,1,2, \hdots, k\}$ as shown above.
 However, it is not immediately clear why lower bounds for each hyperedge type cannot all be satisfied simultaneously, especially given that half of the constraints depend on baseline scores for class $A$, while the other bounds depend on baseline scores for class $B$, which might be very different.